electron/i18n/content/current/pt-BR/docs/glossary.md

 ### MAS

 Sigla para Mac App Store da Apple.
-Para obter detalhes sobre como enviar seu aplicativo para a MAS, consulte o [Guia de Envio da Loja de Aplicativos Mac](tutorial/mac-app-store-submission-guide.md).
+For details on submitting your app to the MAS, see the [Mac App Store Submission Guide][].

 ### Mojo